-Use of insecticides like borates (disodium octaborate tetrahydrate) and/or pressure-treated wood (chromated copper arsenate) protect against termites and wood decay fungi.
-However, over time, even railroad ties, telephone poles and pressure treated wood can be subject to termite attack.
+The use of insecticides like borates (disodium octaborate tetrahydrate) and/or pressure-treated wood (chromated copper arsenate) protect against termites and wood decay fungi.
+However, even railroad ties, telephone poles, and pressure-treated wood can be subject to termite attacks over time.

-- Pull or grade the ground near the foundation in order for surface water to drain away from the building.
+- Pull or grade the ground near the foundation for surface water to drain away from the building.